carbon-language/carbon-lang/docs/design/interoperability/name_mapping.md

 - Forces users to provide the full list of headers for incomplete types.
-  - Makes it harder to migrate code that's using C++ incomplete type semantics in ways that's fully compatible with Carbon.
+  - Makes it harder to migrate code that's using C++ incomplete type semantics in ways that are fully compatible with Carbon.
   - May lead to unintended consequences with recursive include problems.

 For example, given the above `factory.h` with a partial definition, a Carbon